*Updated on 10/09/2017 at 12:36 PM EST

 Why would HSV-2-positive people who engage in high-risk behavior have double the risk of acquiring HIV while the general HSV-2-positive population’s risk is tripled?
 The reasons are not entirely clear, the investigators said.
 “It could be that because the risk of HIV acquisition in higher-risk individuals is already maximized, there is less potential for HSV-2 infection to further increase this risk,” Katharine Looker, PhD, a senior research associate-infectious disease modeler at the University of Bristol and the study’s lead author, told Contagion®.

-“Alternatively, it could be those higher-risk individuals, once they know they have a HSV-2 infection, take steps to reduce the risk of passing on this infection and to reduce their risk of acquiring other sexually transmitted infections (for example, by using condoms), which lowers their risk of acquiring HIV.”
+“Alternatively, it could be that higher-risk individuals, once they know they have HSV-2 infection, take steps to reduce the risk of passing on this infection and to reduce their risk of acquiring other sexually transmitted infections (for example, by using condoms), which lowers their risk of acquiring HIV.”

-The study also found that younger individuals with incident HSV-2 have an increased risk of acquiring HIV compared to older individuals with incident HSV-2.
+The study also found that younger individuals with HSV-2 have an increased risk of acquiring HIV.
 “The primary reason for this is that younger adults tend to have higher numbers of sexual partners,” Dr. Looker said.
 “Since HSV-2 acquisition is also highest in younger adults, and our review showed that new (incident) HSV-2 infection is associated with a higher risk of HIV acquisition compared to existing (prevalent) infection, this could be another contributing factor to higher HIV acquisition rates in young adults.”
-Dr. Looker added that the evidence that the risk of acquiring HIV due to incident HSV-2 was higher in younger individuals compared to older individuals was based on a limited amount of data, and that the team did not find evidence of any age-associated HIV risk with prevalent HSV-2 infection.
+Dr. Looker added that this evidence was based on a limited amount of data and that the team did not find evidence of any age-associated HIV risk with prevalent HSV-2 infection.

 .
 “For instance, patients receiving careful longitudinal care for their HSV-2 are more likely to benefit from comprehensive education regarding prevention strategies for other sexually transmitted infections.
 The lack of an effective intervention to decrease HIV incidence by altering HSV-2 disease course is a major barrier.
 It is possible that certain physicians chose not to highlight the known synergistic risks between HSV-2 and HIV because they do not have an intervention to offer which directly impacts these risks.
 Prior to licensure of such an intervention, a short-term solution may be a well-organized public-health education campaign targeting healthcare providers whose patients who are at risk of acquiring HIV-1 via sexual contact.”